himmAllRight/himmAllRight-source/resources/templates/md/posts/Updating-Pi-Cluster-With-Ansible.md

     upgrade: dist
 ```

 This set of commands is very similar to the last group.
-The `name:` again provides a description of what the task is doing, and we are again using privilege escalation.
-The only difference is we are having the apt module use the `upgrade: dist` command instead.
-This will run updates any installed packages that need it.
+The `name:` again provides a description of what the task is doing, and privilege escalation is used again via `become: true`.
+The only difference is that the apt module is using the `upgrade: dist` command instead.
+This will run the updates for any installed packages on the system.

 ### Update Cluster Playbook

-We should now have a completed playbook to update the pi cluster:
+I then had a completed playbook to update the pi cluster:

 ```
 ---